The state of the market: Australian M&A in changing times

 Capturing opportunities in mid-market M&A

-According to Dealogic data, Australia’s mid-market accounted for 34% of all deals in the first half of 2022.
-Whilst overall dealmaking has declined and geopolitical uncertainties continue to persist, Australia’s strong economic fundamentals has meant that the mid-market segment remains a bright spot, as domestic and foreign investors seek out investment opportunities in the region, with inbound M&A accounting for almost 40% of deals in 1H2022.
+According to Mergermarket data, Australia’s mid-market accounted for 31% of all deals in 2022.
+Whilst overall dealmaking has declined and geopolitical uncertainties continue to persist, Australia’s strong economic fundamentals has meant that the mid-market segment remains a bright spot, as domestic and foreign investors seek out investment opportunities in the region, with inbound M&A accounting for 4084 deals in 2022.
 Our panel of mid-market experts will share their views on navigating the market.

 - Will mid-market M&A remain a bright spot in the market and how is deal flow expected to play out in 2023?